Mobile Video and Visual StorytellingRegister Now

 Alongside her training and consultancy work, she lectures and speaks about public relations in New Zealand and around the world.
 Recent publications include a chapter on future public relations practice in the CIPR book, ‘Lessons from Expert Practitioners’.
 Her career spans the Northern and Southern Hemispheres and, in 2012, was presented with the PRINZ President’s Award for exemplary contribution to the profession.

-This course content aligns with the communication capabilities section of the Global Capability Framework with particular emphasis on this summary: To communicate effectively across a full range of platforms and technologies.
+This course content aligns with the communication capabilities section of the Global Capability Framework (link to doc) with particular emphasis on this summary: To communicate effectively across a full range of platforms and technologies.

 - To align communication strategies with organisational purpose and values